Iran Reframed is winner of:

-- The Stench of War, a book project that looks at the use of chemical weapons in the Iran-Iraq war (1980-88).
+- Chemical Warfare, Iran-Iraq War: A book project that includes ethnography, archival research, and diplomatic history to examine the use of chemical weapons in the Iran-Iraq war (1980-88) and its long impacts on survivors lives.
 Narges has worked on the issue of chemical warfare use in the Middle East since 2005.
 She is the director of The Skin That Burns, a documentary film about survivors of chemical war in Iran, distributed by Film Media Group.
 The film has screened in The Hague, Holland; Hiroshima, Japan; Jaipur, India; Tehran, Iran and throughout the U.S. (New York, New Orleans, New Jersey, Chicago, and Irvine), at festivals and university campuses.
 She has also directed oral history projects on survivors of chemical weapons (archived at the Tehran Peace Museum).
-The academic book project that is under way arises out of this work, and will add to it archival research on chemical weapons manufacturing, as well as a media analysis of coverage of the events.
+The academic book project that is under way is supported by the Catalyst Award at Johns Hopkins University.

-- Invitation to the Masses: The Russian and Iranian Revolutions and their Arts of Persuasion (a collaborative project with Professors Niloofar Haeri and Anne Eakin Moss): Political revolutions that result in the large-scale reorganizations of societies are rare throughout history because they must be accompanied by vigorous attempts to ensure the participation of large portions of the population.
+- Sparks in the Street (a collaborative project with Professors Niloofar Haeri and Anne Eakin Moss): Political revolutions that result in the large-scale reorganizations of societies are rare throughout history because they must be accompanied by vigorous attempts to ensure the participation of large portions of the population.
 Throughout the 20th century, only a handful of major revolutions took place.
 This project will look at two revolutions that bookended the century: the Russian revolution of 1917 and the Iranian revolution of 1979.
 This project takes the visual production of the Russian and Iranian revolutions as live texts in order to understand how a revolution goes from a concept to a social reality via the use of arts and media technologies.
 Both the Russian and Iranian revolutions produced dynamic sets of media, and although there have been studies on the visual cultures of each revolution, the two have not been studied in a comparative fashion.
 A major reason to study them comparatively is the surprising similarities in aesthetic styles employed by both revolutions.
-Could such similarities point to a certain set of shared ideological commitments as well?
-How can a communist revolution and an Islamic one have anything in common?
+This project is supported by the Discovery Award at Johns Hopkins University.